 We also continue with our project ‘Upwards and Outwards’ funded by Blackpool Coastal Housing: BCH

-On March 2nd we will begin our creative sessions with families living at a Central Drive location.
+On March 2nd we began our creative sessions with families living at a Central Blackpool location.
 Sessions will be held at the New Life Church, 6 Queen Victoria Rd, Blackpool.
 These ‘face to face’ workshops are currently ‘on hold’ due to the current situation.

 In around two weeks we hope to start back working on the large mosaic, working with local, Revoe and Central Blackpool residents again, thanks to previous funding from the community chest, Revoe-lution funding.